Gethe/wow-ui-source/README.markdown

       * Absolution (new passive) enables priests to use Dispel Magic on up to 2 harmful effects on friendly targets.

+  * Glyphs

+    * Glyph of Divine Accuracy now also affects Holy Fire in addition to Smite.

 **[Rogues][10]**